MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/creating.md

 [ ![](creating-images/screenshots-sml.png "Sample Application with Xamarin.Forms Behavior")](creating-images/screenshots.png "Sample Application with Xamarin.Forms Behavior")

 > [!NOTE]
-> **Note**: Behaviors are written for a specific control type (or a superclass that can apply to many controls), and they should only be added to a compatible control.
+> Behaviors are written for a specific control type (or a superclass that can apply to many controls), and they should only be added to a compatible control.
 Attempting to attach a behavior to an incompatible control will result in an exception being thrown.

 ### Consuming a Xamarin.Forms Behavior with a Style